Aryan123Kotak/Delta_Demo-project2/README.md

 # new Project
-this project is create from local
+this project is create from local.